h2020-westlife-eu/westlife-docs/repository/developers-guide/aria-integration.md

     if (this.params.code && this.params.state)
       this.ariaapi.getAccessToken(this.params.code,this.params.state);
 ```
+## Step 3 Obtain Access Token

-Then the parameters `code` and `state` are used to obtain access token from ARIA proxied by the `accessToken.php` service
+The parameters `code` and `state` are used to obtain access token from ARIA proxied by the `accessToken.php` service
 `ariaapi.js`
 ```javascript
   getAccessToken(code,state){